 In December 2023, the FASB issued ASU 2023-09, Income Taxes (Topic 740): Improvements to Income Tax Disclosures ("ASU 2023-09").
 ASU 2023-09 requires entities to disclose disaggregated information about their effective tax rate reconciliation as well as information on income taxes paid.
 ASU 2023-09 is effective for fiscal years beginning after December 15, 2024, with early adoption permitted.
 The amendments should be applied on a prospective basis, with the option to apply retrospectively.
-The Company is currently assessing the impacts of adopting ASU 2023-09 on its consolidated financial statements and disclosures.
+The Company is currently assessing the impacts of adopting ASU 2023-09 and does not expect it to have a material impact on its consolidated financial statements and disclosures.